skypjack/entt/docs/md/meta.md

 ## Meta context

 All meta types and their parts are created at runtime and stored in a default _context_.
-This can be reached via a service locator as:
+This is obtained via a service locator as:

 ```cpp
 auto &&context = entt::locator<entt::meta_context>::value_or();